msundo/webpack-template/readme.md

 3. ```git init```
 4. ```git remote add origin <url>```

-then proceed to commit and push the copied repo
+then proceed to commit and push the copied repository.

 ---
 ## Features